-In this regime, one of the main goals of the LUXE experiment is to measure the positron rate as a function of the laser intensity parameter ξ , defined as where α is the fine structure constant, ε_L is the laser field strength, ω_L is the frequency of 8 the laser, m_e is the electron mass, and ε{cr} is the critical field strength, also known as the 9 Schwinger limit [2].
-The measured positron rate will be compared to theoretical predictions 10 from strong-field QED.
-When considering electron-laser collisions, the most important process 11 is the non-linear Compton scattering [3, 4].
-In non-linear Compton scattering, the incident 12 electron absorbs multiple laser photons, emitting a Compton photon, which can then interact 13 again with the laser field to produce e^+e^- electron-positron pairs [5, 6, 7].
-The expected number 14 of positrons per bunch crossing (BX) as a function of ξ spans over eight orders of magnitude, as 15 shown in Figure 1.
+In this regime, one of the main goals of the LUXE experiment is to measure the positron rate as a function of the laser intensity parameter ξ , defined as where α is the fine structure constant, ε_L is the laser field strength, ω_L is the frequency 8 of the laser, m_e is the electron mass, and ε{cr} $\epsilon{cr} = 1.32 \times 10^{18}$ V/m is the critical field strength, also known as the Schwinger limit [2].
+The measured positron rate will be compared 9 10 to theoretical predictionsfrom strong-field QED.
+When considering electron-laser collisions, 11 the most important dominant process is the non-linear Compton scattering [3, 4].
+In non-12 linear Compton scattering, the incident electron absorbs multiple laser photons, emitting a 13 Compton photon, which can then interact again with the laser field to produce electron-positron 14 pairs [5, 6, 7].
+The expected number of positrons per bunch crossing (BX) as a function of ξ 15 spans over eight five orders of magnitude, as in the range shown in Figure 1.
 16